lightme-fan/e-commerce/README.md

 ## How to run the app
 1. Navigate to the `backend` folder
 1. Run `python app.py`
-1. Start working on your the frontend
+1. Start working on the frontend